 Lawyers can be held responsible and disciplined under ethics rules for things they do when acting outside of their practices.
 Lawyers may be disciplined under ethics rules for criminal conduct, including misdemeanors, entirely unrelated to their lawyerly conduct.
 They may be also be disciplined for any acts that involve dishonesty, misrepresentation, or any actions prejudicial to the judicial system.

-This program provides a real-world guide to circumstances in which ethics rules apply to lawyers when they act outside of law practice.
+This program provides a guide to circumstances in which ethics rules apply to lawyers when they act outside of law practice.

 - Dishonesty and misrepresentation when a lawyer is acting as a non-lawyer